 Before pregnancy, the cervix is closed and rigid.
 During pregnancy, the cervix gradually softens, decreases in length (effaces) and opens (dilates) in preparation for birth.
 If you have an incompetent or weak cervix, however, your cervix might begin to open too soon.
-As a result, you could give birth prematurely.
+As a result, you could experience pregnancy loss or give birth prematurely.

 Your health care provider might recommend cervical cerclage during pregnancy to prevent premature birth if you have: